cap-js-community/mtx-tool/docs/user-authentication/index.md

 xsapp provider subaccount, then it will always be trusted.
 If the subdomain belongs to a different subaccount, it will only be trusted if that account has successfully subscribed to the xsapp.

-So, `mtx uaas destination skyfin-company`, will give you the corresponding JWT, which can then be decoded or used as `Authorization` header in an HTTP client.
+So, `mtx uaasc destination skyfin-company`, will give you the corresponding JWT, which can then be decoded or used as `Authorization` header in an HTTP client.

 ## Example for Saas Service